sub-c/AllegroDotNet/README.md

 4) Compile and run.

 ## Using AllegroDotNet
-The Allegro 5 library prefixes all library calls with __al__.
-AllegroDotNet puts all Allegro methods in the __Al__ namespace.
-Additionally, AllegroDotNet removes all underscores from Allegro 5 library functions and formats the method with pascal-style casing.
-This means that once you pick up on these naming differences, the original Allegro 5 documentation applies to AllegroDotNet.
-For example:
-* Allegro 5's function to initialize the image addon is `al_init_image_addon()`.
-* AllegroDotNet's method to initialize the image addon is `Al.InitImageAddon()`.

-Where Allegro 5 used pointers for bitmaps, samples, etc, AllegroDotNet instead uses C# classes.
+AllegroDotNet tries to be as familiar for users of Allegro 5 as possible.
+The Allegro 5 documentation applies to AllegroDotNet, because AllegroDotNet is only wrapping Allegro 5 functionality.
+There are just a few differences:
+* AllegroDotNet uses .NET-style naming conventions, making all functions use pascal casing and removing underscores.
+* AllegroDotNet removes the `al_` prefix from all functions.
+* AllegroDotNet places all Allegro functions in the static class named `Al`.
-* Allegro 5 represented bitmaps with `ALLEGRO_BITMAP *`.
+* For example, `al_init_image_addon()` in Allegro 5 becomes `Al.InitImageAddon()` in AllegroDotNet.

-* AllegroDotNet represents a bitmap as `AllegroBitmap`.
-These models are in the `SubC.AllegroDotNet.Models` namespace.
+Where Allegro 5 used pointers (ie, `ALLEGRO_BITMAP*`), AllegroDotNet uses classes (ie, `AllegroBitmap`).
+These classes are in the `SubC.AllegroDotNet.Models` namespace.

-Where Allegro 5 used enumerations / defined constants for flags, AllegroDotNet always uses C# enums.
+Where Allegro 5 used defined constants (ie, `ALLEGRO_NO_PRESERVE_TEXTURE`), AllegroDotNet uses enumerations (ie, `BitmapFlags.NoPreserveTexture`).
+Enumerations are in the `SubC.AllegroDotNet.Enums` namespace.

-* Allegro 5 `al_set_new_bitmap_flags(int flags)` takes flags that you must remember/look up, like ALLEGRO_NO_PRESERVE_TEXTURE.
-* AllegroDotNet `Al.SetNewBitmapFlags(BitmapFlags flags)` takes an enumeration type, which allows your IDE to show you the values of that enumeration to suggest values to pass.
-These enumerations are in the `SubC.AllegroDotNet.Enums` namespace.
+Where Allegro 5 used macros (ie, `ALLEGRO_BPS_TO_SECS(x)`), AllegroDotNet uses methods (ie, `Al.BpmToSecs(x)`).

 Some final notes about using AllegroDotNet: